Jrmelton/ISQA-3420/ThreeUseCases.md

 #Use Case 1:
-Title: Determine License and Velnerability Information
+Title: Determine License and Vulnerability Information

 Primary Actor: Manager

 Goal in Context: The manager is able to determine license and vulnerability information from provided project information

-Stakeholders:
+Stakeholders: Manager, Developer
-  Manager: To receive clear and relevant project information
-  Developer: To provide the relevant file/package level information
-  Owner: To clearly understand manager decisions to green/red light a project

 Preconditions:
-  Relevant file/package information is in the SPDX database Proper project information has been provided
+  Relevant file/package information is in the database Proper project information has been provided

 Main Success Scenario: Manager receives accurate license and vulnerability information for the requested project packages